 When it comes to family and friends, be sure to:

 You may go to your first support group meetings seeking encouragement and hope for yourself, only to find that you have the power to give that same encouragement and hope to someone else.
-Many kinds of support are available, and some can also help your family and loved ones who are affected by your illness.
+Many kinds of support are available, and some groups can also help your family and loved ones who are affected by your illness.
 Many people continue to find comfort from support groups even after their treatment has ended.

 Come together with survivors, family, friends and loved ones at a local run-walk, bike ride, yogathon or other Free to Breathe event.
 You'll be welcomed by a community driven to improve lung cancer survival and support everyone affected by this disease.